chong12007/Monster_Hunter_Now_auto_farm/README.md

 https://youtu.be/UMaefCH2-Uw

 Using Vmos to spoof
-Use Long Sword for 1 shot mob, dont use charge weapon
+Use Long Sword to 1 shot mob, dont use charge weapon

 ## How to use PC to play
 1. Download Vysor https://www.vysor.io/